matrixx567/MassSpectraPlot/docs/source/content/introduction.rst

 Contributing to the Documentation
 ------------------------------------------------------------------------------------------------------------------------

-If you want to contribute to this documentation,head over to the `GitHub repo`_.
+If you want to contribute to this documentation, head over to the `GitHub repo`_.
 This guide has been created with `Sphinx`_.